What is the WRP?

 How to Apply

 - Interested candidates must first register online starting by clicking the Student Registration box on the right side of the page.
 The candidate will fill out basic information and then the coordinator will receive an email to either approve or reject the candidate.
 A candidate may be contacted by the campus coordinator to confirm eligibility.
-Once a candidate is approved, he/she will receive an email to complete the rest of the application.
+Once a candidate is approved, they will receive an email to complete the rest of the application.

-- In order to be selected for an interview, candidates must submit the following documents online on the Manage Documents part of the online application by October 15, 2019.
+- In order to be selected for an interview, candidates must submit the following documents online on the Manage Documents part of the online application by mid-October.

 - Resume (Required) - Resumes must be word documents.
 It is highly advised that candidates get their resumes reviewed by a career advisor at the Office of Career Development and Professional Engagement at the Cohen Career Center before submitting online.